acowegg/LANchat/README.md

 ## How to Run

-1. Download and run the `lanchat.exe` file in a Windows environment with networking.
+1. Download and run the `lanchat.exe` from [releases](https://github.com/acowegg/LANchat/releases) file in a Windows environment with networking.
 2. You will be prompted to enter a display name.
 The application will then attempt to discover other users on your LAN.
 3. Select an online user to open a chat session.